-We do not anticipate that we will pay any cash dividends to holders of our common stock in the foreseeable future.
+We have never paid cash dividends and we do not anticipate that we will pay any cash dividends to holders of our common stock in the foreseeable future.
 Instead, we plan to retain any earnings to maintain and expand our operations.
 In addition, any future debt financing arrangement may contain terms prohibiting or limiting the amount of dividends that may be declared or paid on our common stock.
 Accordingly, investors must rely on sales of their common stock after price appreciation, which may never occur, as the only way to realize any return on their investment.
 As a result, investors seeking cash dividends should not purchase our common stock.